NikKowPHP/social-brain/a.md

 SCARF is an acronym for the five key domains of social experience that your brain's security guard (the amygdala) is constantly monitoring.
 When these domains are threatened, the brain triggers a primary threat response.
 When they are rewarded, the brain enters a state of trust and collaboration.

 1.  **Status:** Our sense of importance and ranking relative to others.
-2.  **Certainty:** Our ability to predict the future and understand what's on.
+2.  **Certainty:** Our ability to predict the future and understand what's going on.
 3.  **Autonomy:** Our sense of control over events; our ability to make choices.
 4.  **Relatedness:** Our feeling of safety with others; the distinction between "friend" and "foe."
 5.  **Fairness:** Our perception of a fair and equitable exchange.

 The SCARF model is a Rosetta Stone for almost every recurring argument in a family.
 The fight that seems to be about 'who takes out the trash' is almost never about the trash.
 It's a battle of dueling SCARF threats.
 One person feels a threat to **Fairness** ('I'm doing more than my share'), while the other feels a threat to their **Status** ('You're treating me like a child, not an equal partner') or their **Autonomy** ('Stop telling me what to do').
 By diagnosing the real SCARF threat, you can stop arguing about the surface-level issue and address the real 'bug' in the system.

-[AUTHOR'S NOTE: A clean, professional infographic should be here, with icons for each of the five SCARF domains: Status, Certainty, Autonomy, Relatedness, and Fairness.]
+[AUTHOR'S NOTE: A key visual for the book.
+This should be a "Social Brain Dashboard" with five gauges, one for each SCARF domain.
+In examples, we can show the needles on these gauges moving into the "red" (threat) or "green" (reward) zone.]

 ***Investigator's Note:*** *For years, I avoided conflict like the plague.
 For me, a difficult conversation felt like a guaranteed, massive SCARF threat.
 The model in this chapter wasn't just an academic curiosity; it was the blueprint I needed to de-mine the interaction and finally have conversations I’d been dreading for months.*